 The Spokane campus is located just off I-90 in the Spokane Valley in a two-story building with over 10,000 square feet of space.
 The facilities include an on-site library with many reference materials, computer labs, elevator, ramp, dental operatory labs, three medical assisting labs, a radiography lab with up-to-date radiology equipment, and a pharmacy lab.
 The Carrington library website offers online resources and professional organization information.
-The campus offers full student service assistance in enrollment services, financial services, registrar services, and career services.
+The campus offers a variety of student services including enrollment services, financial services, registrar services, and career services.
 The facility is ADA accessible.